 In an independent study course students work with a faculty supervisor to focus on a special topic of the student's choosing by self-guided readings, developing and/or running computer simulations, and/or laboratory experiments.
 Students interested in independent study are encouraged to approach faculty members to discuss opportunities.
 For ideas on whom to approach, look through the BME faculty list for professors whose research and interests match yours.
+Students participating in the Grand Challenges Scholar Program and/or contributing to the efforts of the Duke Smart Home may obtain independent study credits for their work if their project is supervised by a BME faculty.

 Advantages of Independent Study